Another Word For GIVE

 Verb : (ambitransitive) To discharge, as a debt or other obligation, by giving or doing what is due or required.

-Verb : (transitive) To be profitable for.
+Verb : (intransitive) To be profitable or worth the effort.

 make